danielnbarbosa/simple_rl/README.md

 Then just select the algorithm you want to use and start training: `./run.py ppo`

-When training finishes you can evaluate the model: `./run.py ppo --eval`
+When training finishes you can see the agent by evaluating the model: `./run.py ppo --eval`

 You can also run on other environments: `./run.py ppo --env Acrobot-v1`